 With winter in full swing, I was searching for something to warm up my home during the dark, cold months.
 These Oversized Paper Christmas Stars were the perfect solution.
 These magical stars have are a common sight during the Christmas season in Scandinavian countries and have recently gained popularity in the United States and Canada.
 Traditionally hung in the window and filled with string lights, the stars would welcome visitors during the long and dark winters.
 We used our Cricut machine to create a small version to use as a tree topper a few weeks ago, so make sure you check out that post for a handful of Swedish-inspired Christmas decorations!
 These stars use the same templates, we just enlarged the size for an oversized result.

 Learn how to make your own Oversized Paper Christmas Stars to welcome visitors this season!

 Oversized Paper Christmas Stars

-- Use a hot glue gun to connect the front and back pieces together by hot gluing the star points together with the tabs.
+- The next step is to connect the front and back pieces together.
+To do this, hot glue the star points together with the side tabs.

 - Use fishing line or twine to hang.